 In the incident report, his wife comments that after the suicide of their son, Mike threatened to commit suicide on several occasions.

-Studies now also show that parents’ behavioral traits can pass to their children is a predisposition toward alcohol abuse and addiction.
+Studies also show that parents’ behavioral traits can pass to their children as a predisposition toward alcohol abuse and addiction.

 Bill Watts offered, “The suicide was more understandable with Eddie because of the things he was doing, but with Mike, you never saw it coming.
 There was no premonition of it."

 “On a biochemical basis,” says Dr. Reiss, “recent studies have found that the stress of any childhood trauma causes subtle chemical changes in the brain that are associated with a risk of depression and suicide.”

 Through their high standards in the ring, Eddie and Mike Graham should be remembered for their positive contributions to wrestling.
 They left the sport better than how they entered it.

 More importantly, though, Eddie Graham left behind a better world through his civic work and helped shape many youths that now, as adults, surely appreciate all he did.
 But sadly, the tragic way their lives ended will be discussed for generations to come by fans and non-followers of the grappling game alike.

 Eddie Graham was inducted into the Wrestling Observer Newsletter Hall of Fame in 1996 and inducted posthumously into the WWE Hall of Fame in 2008 by Dusty Rhodes, with his son Mike Graham accepting the honor on his father’s behalf.